MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/restrictedviewaccesspolicy.md

 When this policy is enabled on a table, data in the table is queryable *only* to principals which have been added to the [UnrestrictedViewer](../management/access-control/role-based-authorization.md) role in the database.

-Once a policy is set on a table, any principal (even a table/database/cluster admin) which isn't included in the [UnrestrictedViewer](../management/access-control/role-based-authorization.md) database-level role, will not be able to query data in the table.
+Once a the policy is set on a table, any principal (even a table/database/cluster admin) which isn't included in the [UnrestrictedViewer](../management/access-control/role-based-authorization.md) database-level role, will not be able to query data in the table.

 The [UnrestrictedViewer](../management/access-control/role-based-authorization.md) role grants view permission to *all* tables in the database which have the policy enabled,